-ABSTRACT: A concise description of an Internet database system for teaching and research information management, for historical reasons known as Student's Electronic Card, is presented in this paper.
-The system was developed between 1998 and 2007 and successfully deployed at the Faculty of Electrical, Electronic, Computer and Control Engineering at the Technical University of Łódź, Poland.
-The system facilitates the most important activities of the community of 4,500 students and 450 faculty staff members.
-The core elements of the system are an Internet database and a number of specialised computer programs (terminals) with diverse functionality (teaching assignments, marking, student portal, cost analysis, etc.).
-These terminals are used to enter, edit and retrieve data related to teaching, research and other activities at the faculty, and aids funds allocation, cost analysis and quality assurance.
-To achieve data security, smart cards are issued to staff members.
-They provide storage of personal secret keys for data encryption and electronic signature generation while communicating with the database.
-The system has been updated and expanded for more than 10 years.
+ABSTRACT: A brief description of an Internet database system for teaching and research information management is presented in this article.
+The system was developed and deployed successfully at the Faculty of Electrical, Electronic, Computer and Control Engineering, Technical University of Łódź, Łódź, Poland.
+It facilitates the most important activities of the community of 4,500 students and 450 Faculty staff members.
+The core elements of the system are an Internet database and a number of specialised computer programs (terminals) with diverse functionality (teaching assignment, marking, student portal, course evaluation, cost analysis, etc).
+These terminals are used to enter, edit and retrieve data related to teaching, research and other activities at the Faculty.
+It facilitates funds allocation, cost analysis and teaching quality assurance.
+Data security is achieved by using smart cards, which provide storage of personal secret keys for data encryption and electronic signature generation, while communicating on-line with the database.
+The system has been introduced to all the Faculties of the Technical University of Łódź (20,000 students and 3,000 staff members).